Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 ### 6. Problems faced in that project

-### Create node project from scratch ,post and get apis .

 ### 4. tell me about one of your projects and what is your role.

 ### 5. can you able to make URL shortner Project without any dependency.